 What We Do

-In an effort to give aspiring cyber professionals comprehensive support, we offer information on everything from academic programs and resources to career guides and pathways.
-We create detailed rankings on the best colleges, programs, and careers in the country, highlighting which aspects of each would appeal to prospective students.
+To give aspiring cyber professionals comprehensive support, we offer information on academic programs, educational resources, along with career guides and pathways.
+We create detailed rankings on the best tech colleges, programs, and careers in the country, highlighting aspects of each that would appeal to prospective students.

-Throughout our website, readers can find information on a variety of cyber-focused degrees, certifications, and training programs.
+Throughout our site, readers can find information on various cyber-focused degrees, certifications, and training programs.
 Our rankings sort the best programs by location and degree type.
-We also highlight a range of training courses and programs to complement technology training.
+We also highlight an array of training courses and programs to complement technology training.

-Much of our work focuses on helping aspiring cybersecurity professionals locate and access their ideal careers.
+Much of our work helps aspiring cybersecurity professionals plan and start their careers.
 Our guides support prospective, current, and former students, providing detailed information on various fields and professions in the technology industry.
 This information includes salary potential and projected career trends.
-We also explore common educational requirements for those careers.
+We also explore standard educational requirements for those careers.

-In addition to information for traditional students, we provide resources for current professionals seeking career changes or developments.
-For these readers, we offer resources aimed at continuing education and professional training designed for working people.
-These guides can help even the most experienced professionals find appropriate pathways for their careers.
+In addition to information for traditional students, we provide resources for current professionals who want to change or advance their careers.
+We offer resources on continuing education and professional training, tailored for working people.
+These guides can help even the most experienced professionals find new career paths.

 How We Work

-To provide accurate degree and career information, we rely strictly on reliable data.
-Our specialized publishing team works with information provided by the most reputable government and industry sources and follows a transparent methodology to ensure that the resources and rankings we provide hold the utmost value for prospective students.
+To provide accurate degree and career information, we use only reliable data.
+We source information from reputable government and industry sources.
+Our content follows a transparent methodology to ensure our resources and rankings hold the utmost value for prospective students.

-For data pertaining to degree types and accreditation, we rely on the information provided by the National Center for Education Statistics and the U.S. Department of Education, ensuring our guides and rankings feature publicly available data.
+For data about degree types and accreditation, we rely on information provided by the National Center for Education Statistics and the U.S. Department of Education.
 For career guides, salary projections, job growth, and industry trends and forecasts, we use information from the U.S. Bureau of Labor Statistics.

-We also collaborate with industry experts, current students, and recent graduates to gather reliable, representative information.
-This allows us to paint a realistic picture of programs, campuses, and job sites for prospective students and professionals.
-For program details, we typically work from the information and resources provided by each department and school.
+We also collaborate with industry experts, current students, and recent graduates to gather accurate, representative information.
+We aim to paint a realistic picture of programs, campuses, and job sites for prospective students and professionals.
+For program details, we typically use information and resources provided by each department and school.

-Our team also utilizes modern technologies, such as big data and machine learning, to identify the most useful and valuable trends for readers.
-This allows us to pinpoint current and future professional opportunities and possible areas of growth.
-We provide substantial evidence of our findings, plus additional sources and links, so readers can verify the data themselves.
+Our team uses modern technologies, such as big data and machine learning, to identify the most useful and valuable trends for our readers.
+This method allows us to pinpoint current and future professional opportunities and possible areas of growth.
+We provide substantial evidence of our findings, plus additional sources and links so that readers can verify the data themselves.

-Readers can easily find the data informing our guides on their own, but our specialized team performs in-depth research, distills the information, and translates it into concise, accessible formats.
-We seek to provide our readers with a central hub for quick and easy access to information on cyber degrees, careers, and resources.
+The data informing our guides is publicly available.
+Our specialized team works to distill this data and translate it into concise, accessible content.
+We seek to provide our readers with a central hub for quick and easy access to information on cyber degrees and careers.

 Why We Focus on Education

-We provide this level of information to place power in prospective students’ hands.
-Learners can plan for their education with specific careers in mind, taking the right courses, concentrations, and internships to get where they want to go.
-We aim to help people realize their full potential, assisting students in carving their paths to the technology field.
+With this level of information, we empower learners to plan for their education with specific careers in mind.
+Prospective students can pursue the right courses, concentrations, and internships to get where they want to go.
+We aim to help people realize their full potential, assisting students in carving their paths in the tech field.

 In turn, this also helps the technology and cybersecurity industry.
-We provide aspiring professionals with the information and resources to start and advance their technical careers, and the industry improves with an influx of talented, dedicated, well-trained professionals.
+We provide aspiring professionals with the information and resources to start and advance their technical careers.
+The industry then improves with an influx of talented, dedicated, well-trained professionals.

-In addition to guiding prospective students to their optimal career paths, we strive to help increase their economic mobility in the cybersecurity and technology fields.
-We provide readers with a wealth of information about their options, opportunities, and career potential in hopes of encouraging more people to develop their careers through higher education.
+In addition to guiding prospective students to their optimal career paths, we strive to help readers increase their mobility in the cybersecurity and technology fields.
+We provide readers with a wealth of information about options and opportunities, hoping to encourage more people to develop their careers through higher education.

 Meet Our Contributors